nyuhuyang/scRNAseq-MouseEyes/README.md

 `TSNEPlot()`, `SplitDotPlotGG()`,`ggplot()+LabelUR()+LabelLR()` are implemented for visualising differential expressed genes across conditions.

 #### 3.4~3.7 Generate csv files with differential expression comparision
-`FindAllMarkersInSameAge()` can split seurat data by conditions(aged vs. young), find All gene Markers differentially expressed between cluster in the same age,calculate average UMI, and generate csv files in **_output_** folder.
+`FindAllMarkersInSameAge()` can split seurat data by age (aged vs. young), find All gene Markers differentially expressed among clusters with in the same age, calculate average UMI, and generate csv files in **_output_** folder.

-`FindAllMarkersbyAge()` can rename cell identity by conditions(aged vs. young), find All gene Markers differentially expressed between aged and young strains, calculate average UMI, and generate CSV files in **_output_** folder.
+`FindAllMarkersbyAge()` can rename cell identity by age (aged vs. young), find All gene Markers differentially expressed between aged and young strains, calculate average UMI, and generate CSV files in **_output_** folder.

 Below is a example of `./output/mouse_eyes.aged.csv` file with first 6 rows.